KhuziamaR/ColorGame_Project/README.md

 NOTE * You must have the files in the same directory.

 To run the program, you have a few options:
+  1- Download the Code as a zip file using the green download button!
-  1- Double click the colorGame.html File
-  2- Simply drag the colorGame.html file onto a web browser, Preferably Google Chrome
+  2- Double click the colorGame.html File Or drag the colorGame.html file onto Google Chrome!
+  3- Guess what color the RGB values on the top represent! :)